Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Results and Discussion

-We can further increase the internal quality factor $Q_{\mathrm{int}} = (1/R)\sqrt{L/C}$ by increasing the total inductance $L$, either geometrically, i.e. making the nanowire longer, or by increasing the kinetic inductance per square $\Lks$, i.e. making the film thinner or the nanowire narrower.
-We run into several trade-offs.
-On the one hand, if we arbitrarily increase the total length $\ell$ of the nanowire, the parasitic capacitance of the meandering structure will eventually become significant enough to decrease the first self-resonant frequency to the point that it can no longer be treated as a lumped-element inductor.
+As discussed previously, we can further increase the total quality factor $\Qtot \propto \sqrt{L/C}$ by increasing the total inductance $L$, either geometrically, i.e. making the nanowire longer or by increasing the kinetic inductance per square $\Lks$, i.e. making the film thinner or the nanowire narrower.
+If we arbitrarily increase the total length $\ell$ of the nanowire, the parasitic capacitance of the meandering structure will eventually become significant enough to decrease the first eigenmode frequency to the point that it can no longer be treated as a lumped-element inductor.
 Additionally, to maintain the resonant frequency in the band \SIrange{4}{8}{\giga\hertz}, an increasing $L$ must be matched by a decreasing capacitance $C$, which cannot be made too small in relation to the parasitic capacitance.
-On the other hand, making the nanowire narrower or thinner increases the kinetic inductance per square but decreases the critical current $I_{c}$ of the nanowire, which lowers the number of photons that can circulate in the cavity until the onset of the nonlinearity.
-The measured parameters of our devices given below, represent an adequate trade-off between these design considerations.
+The measured parameters of our devices given below represent an adequate trade-off between these design considerations.